+SB170 Clean Truck Incentive Program Sen. Ipson This bill creates a grant program within the Division of Air Quality for eligible purchasers of clean trucks; directs the division to provide grants from the Environmental Mitigation and Response Fund; allows the division to replenish the Environmental Mitigation and Response Fund with money from federal programs; outlines the incentives available to eligible purchasers through the program; requires the division to coordinate with the Department of Transportation in using federal funds for the program; requires the division to make a recommendation to the Air Quality Board relating to the regulation of medium or heavy duty vehicles.
 Assigned to Senate Transportation, Public Utilities, Energy and Technology Committee.
-SB172 Protection Areas Revisions Sen. Hinkins This bill addresses general land use authority; addresses vested critical infrastructure materials protection operations, including repealing redundant language; modifies provisions related to filing declarations; provides for the rights of a critical infrastructure materials operator; amends provisions related to the critical infrastructure materials protection area advisory board; addresses the creation of a critical infrastructure materials protection area; repeals authority to establish a minimum number of continuous acres that may be included in a protection area; outlines the notice of a proposal to create a protection area; addresses public hearing requirements; modifies criteria to be considered in creating a protection area; amends process to add land or remove land from a protection area; modifies effects of annexation; limits powers related to review of protection areas; addresses limitations on local regulations; addresses nuisance; modifies the policy for state agencies; amends restrictions related to eminent domain; addresses vested mining uses.
+2 Support SB172 Protection Areas Revisions Sen. Hinkins This bill addresses general land use authority; addresses vested critical infrastructure materials protection operations, including repealing redundant language; modifies provisions related to filing declarations; provides for the rights of a critical infrastructure materials operator; amends provisions related to the critical infrastructure materials protection area advisory board; addresses the creation of a critical infrastructure materials protection area; repeals authority to establish a minimum number of continuous acres that may be included in a protection area; outlines the notice of a proposal to create a protection area; addresses public hearing requirements; modifies criteria to be considered in creating a protection area; amends process to add land or remove land from a protection area; modifies effects of annexation; limits powers related to review of protection areas; addresses limitations on local regulations; addresses nuisance; modifies the policy for state agencies; amends 1 Watch restrictions related to eminent domain; addresses vested mining uses.
 Extensive existing legislation and this bill makes numerous changes.
 First read, another means to "fence off" mining, ag/ranching, etc lands from other use.
 Assigned to Senate Economic Development and Workforce Services Committee.
-1 Watch SB179 Transportation Amendments Sen. Harper This bill makes technical changes throughout various sections to clean up cross references and remove outdated language; amends the definition of a snowmobile; prohibits the storage of flammable, 3 Neutral explosive, or combustible materials near or beneath certain highway and public transit facilities; amends provisions regarding the use of certain funds for public transit studies; amends the descriptions of highways near certain state parks; amends a provision related to required matching funds to qualify for certain transportation funding to exclude projects administered by the Department of Transportation; amends the definition of abandoned aircraft.
-On agenda for Senate Transportation, Public Utilities, Energy and Technology Committee 5 Feb.
-SB191 Grid Enhancing Technologies Sen. Blouin This bill establishes a grid enhancing technologies program to incentivize electric utilities to deploy technologies that increase transmission system capacity, efficiency, and reliability; requires utilities to analyze grid enhancing technologies as alternatives in transmission infrastructure proceedings; allows cost recovery and incentives for grid enhancing technology deployments approved by the Public Service Commission (commission); provides for expedited review for local permits for grid enhancing technology transmission line projects; and provides the commission with rulemaking authority to administer incentives for the implementation of grid enhancing technology.
-2 Support
+SB179 Transportation Amendments Sen. Harper This bill makes technical changes throughout various sections to clean up cross references and remove outdated language; amends the definition of a snowmobile; prohibits the storage of flammable, explosive, or combustible materials near or beneath certain highway and public transit facilities; amends provisions regarding the use of certain funds for public transit studies; amends the descriptions of highways near certain state parks; amends a provision related to required matching funds to qualify for certain transportation funding to exclude projects administered by the Department of Transportation; amends the definition of abandoned aircraft.
+Passed Senate Transportation, Public Utilities, Energy and Technology Committee with favorable recommendation on 5 Feb.
+Senate 2 nd reading calendar.
+3 Neutral SB191 Grid Enhancing Technologies Sen. Blouin This bill establishes a grid enhancing technologies program to incentivize electric utilities to deploy technologies that increase transmission system capacity, efficiency, and reliability; requires utilities to analyze grid enhancing technologies as alternatives in transmission 2 Support